basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 ## Asynchronous Thread Pool

-You can set the number of asynchronous threads in the Erlang VM's asynchronous thread pool using `erlang.async_threads` (`+A` in Erlang).
+If thread support is available in your Erlang VM, you can set the number of asynchronous threads in the Erlang VM's asynchronous thread pool using `erlang.async_threads` (`+A` in Erlang).
 The valid range is 0 to 1024.
 If thread support is available on your OS, the default is 64.
 Below is an example setting the number of async threads to 600:

 ```riakconf
 erlang.async_threads = 600